Skip to main content

 • The remnants of Typhoon Halong destroyed an estimated 90% of structures in the village of Kipnuk and caused widespread flooding throughout the region, displacing an estimated 1,500 people.
 State personnel estimate that many residents may not see their homes, or what remains of them, for many months—the destruction is that extensive.

 • The town of Bethel, which serves as a hub for relief and resources, is usually only accessible via the Kuskokwim River or single-engine planes.
-Over the last week, Bethel Friends of Canines has provided temporary shelter to more than 170 dogs, reuniting most of them with their families; the shelter will continue to serve this role moving forward, as the community works to heal from the devastation.
+Bethel Friends of Canines provided temporary shelter to more than 170 dogs, reuniting most of them with their families; the shelter will continue to serve this role moving forward, as the community works to heal from the devastation.

-• Our Animal Rescue Team arrived on Tuesday, October 21 in Bethel to assist local responders, and team members are participating in calls to help with coordination and information sharing.
-There are heartbreaking stories coming in about animals initially left behind as people were being evacuated because of the complicated nature of helicopter evacuations.
+• Our Animal Rescue Team arrived on Tuesday, October 21, 2025 in Bethel to assist local responders, and team members participated in calls to help with coordination and information sharing.
+Heartbreaking stories came in about animals initially left behind as people were being evacuated because of the complicated nature of helicopter evacuations.

-• The animal shelter has already chartered a small plane to evacuate animals from storm-ravaged Kipnuk.
-Such rescues are complex and expensive, so we are reimbursing them for their flight costs.
-We expect there will be more small, chartered flights necessary.
+• The animal shelter chartered a small plane to evacuate animals from storm-ravaged Kipnuk.
+Such rescues are complex and expensive, so we reimbursed them for their flight costs.

-• We have also purchased dog food and supplies such as leashes, collars and bowls that arrived in Bethel via air cargo on Monday.
-An order of crates is on the way.
+• We purchased dog food and supplies such as leashes, collars and bowls that arrived in Bethel via air cargo, along with an order of crates.

-• So far, 157 homes have been reported as destroyed in this part of the state, with more than 150 people being evacuated to a Red Cross shelter at the Alaska Airlines Center in Anchorage, about 400 miles away.
+• At least 157 homes were reported as destroyed in this part of the state, with more than 150 people being evacuated to a Red Cross shelter at the Alaska Airlines Center in Anchorage, about 400 miles away.

 Helping after Alaska flooding